-Day Two: Virak Wanabat
+Day Two of Cambodian New Year: Virak Wanabat

 The second day of the Khmer New Year is called Virak Wanabat or “Day of Giving”.
-On this day, Cambodians bring gifts to their parents, grandparents and elders.
+On this day, Cambodians bring gifts to their parents, grandparents, and elders.
 They visit the temples to receive blessings from monks and provide gifts to the less fortunate.

-Most everything is closed on this day, but hotels host events for wanderers like us.
+Almost everything is closed on this day, but hotels host events for wanderers like us.
 So, for us, this day meant traditional Cambodian food served up street-food style in the backyard of a ritzy hotel.